aj0urdain/aj0urdain/README.md

 ## Projects / Businesses

-- **Intradark.com**: An online esports platform offering tournaments, coaching, practice systems, news and more.
+- **<a href="https://www.intradark.com">Intradark.com</a>**: An online esports platform offering tournaments, coaching, practice systems, news and more.
 Developed on my own using NextJS.
-- **Intradark Systems**: My business where I offer custom IT / Design / Marketing solutions for individual clients and businesses alike.
+- **Intradark Systems**: I offer custom IT / Design / Marketing solutions for individual clients and businesses alike, including website procurement, partnership decks, operations, logo and branding assets, IT Infrastructure / Installation etc.

   <!-- Add more details or links if you'd like -->